All Episodes

 Does that make sense?

-If you can stuff if a heroin addict can stop after 10 or 15 years if you're if you survive that long doing that crap, then that means you didn't have to go there in the beginning.
+If you can stop, if a heroin addict can stop after 10 or 15 years, if you survive that long doing that crap, then that means you didn't have to go there in the beginning.

 I'm scared to death of these things.

-When you when you know doctors and lawyers and and professional people, they get addicted to all these these narcotics, basically, that they give them.
+When you know doctors and lawyers and professional people, they get addicted to all these narcotics, basically, that they give them.

 And is it any wonder then they take it away and they're like looking for it wherever they can find it?

-You know, you watch all these shows about addiction and all these young kids getting addicted to heroin now because they they find pain pills in grandma or grandpa or mommy or daddy's medicine closet, and then they start taking them and they like them, and oh, I feel great.
+You know, you watch all these shows about addiction and all these young kids getting addicted to heroin now because they find pain pills in grandma or grandpa or mommy or daddy's medicine closet, and then they start taking them and they like them and, oh, I feel great.

 And then next thing you know, they have a physical addiction to these things.